TGOlson/csjs/README.md

 491,670 minified
 636,669 un-minified

+(Bootstrap in a little over 100,000 characters minified)

 **(these character counts mirror what one might expect from *very* large scale production apps)**

 Compiling all 5,000 style blocks at once: